Cray-HPE/docs-csm/troubleshooting/known_issues/FAS_Loader_Fails.md

 You may first notice the issue if firmware is not present in the FAS image list (`cray fas images list`) after running the FAS loader or if a firmware update reports `failed to find file, trying again soon`

 To view the FAS loader logs:
+*(The system only keeps pods available for a short amount time, if the command returns no pods, rerun the FAS loader with the procedure below.)*

 >Get the fas loader pod name: